Ron89/thesaurus_query.vim/README.md

 1. on NeoVim, display synonym list on split buffer raise out_of_range exception.
 It could be caused by the change of python API.
 The function works on Vim just fine.
-2. synonym candidate list is currently displayed in the form of echoed message rather than buffer.
-This could temporary disrupt the window arrangment, especially when the synonym list is very long.
-I am currently thinking about how to improve the user experience or use some better meathods altogether.

 ## TODO List
 1. Package the python code better.
 I was learning the basics of the vim-python